Protein supplements are common among people who want to take care of their health and they are frequently used in exercise routines.

 Yes!
 Most protein powders come in easy-to-open and sealed plastic jars.
 If your protein powder has a re-sealable package, then you can keep the powder in it after opening it.

 However, suppose the package is not re-sealable.
 In that case, transferring the protein powder to a new container after opening works better.

 In terms of storage location, pick somewhere cool and, critically, dry.
 You should also keep your protein powder away from light and heat sources (so not the kitchen cabinet near the oven!), as these can cause condensation.

 How Long Is Protein Powder’s Shelf Life?

 Here’s the deal: there are many varieties of protein powder in the market.
 The popular options include whey protein, egg white, and casein.

 You will find the best-by date on the packaging.
 Although there’s variation in preservatives used and type of protein, the best-by date is generally a year from the date of production.

-It’s safe to assume that you can use the protein powder 2-3 months after the best-before date.
+It’s safe to assume you can use the protein powder 2-3 months after the best-before date.

 But here is the kicker: Some protein powders come with vitamins to make your shakes healthy.
-Over time, few of these vitamins may lose their potency.
-So, fresh protein powder will ensure better nourishment, when compared to an old powder.
+Over time, a few of these vitamins may lose their potency.
+So, fresh protein powder will ensure better nourishment when compared to an old powder.

 As for a shake that you’ve already made, you should store this sealed in the refrigerator and consume it within 24 hours.